Spay and neuter: why is it important to “fix” your pet?

 What Best Friends Animal Society is doing

 We view spay/neuter as one of the keys to achieving our mission of ending the killing in the nation's shelters, and our work reflects that view.
 Here are just a few of the things Best Friends Animal Society is doing to increase the number of animals being spayed and neutered:

 - Running a national marketing campaign designed to encourage people to fix their pets at four months of age.
 Called Fix at Four, the campaign has had celebrity support from Eric Stonestreet from "Modern Family" and Linda Hunt from "NCIS: Los Angeles."

 - Operating spay/neuter clinics in L.A. and Utah that offer discounted prices.
 Read more about our local programs in L.A., Salt Lake City, and New York.

 - Promoting trap-neuter-return (TNR) of community cats through our cat initiatives.
 What is TNR and why is it important?
 Read FAQs about TNR.

 - Holding events in targeted communities to promote spaying and neutering of pit bull terriers.

-- Supporting spay/neuter programming in Albuquerque, New Mexico; San Antonio, Texas; and Jacksonville, Florida, via grants.
+- Supporting spay/neuter programming in Philadelphia, Pennsylvania; Tucson, Arizona; and JLas Vegas, Nevada, via grants.

 Spay/neuter to Save Them All.